Executive/Corporate & Well-being Coaching Specialists

 We love what we do, that’s a given… so rather than bore you with some salesy pitch, we thought we’d shake it up with some insight into us!

-Favourite place your visited
+Favourite place you have visited

 Dan – Australia.
 In the early 90’s I travelled around Australia.
 I loved how it was geared to the outdoors and the climate.
 I met some great people who are still friends today.